From the album Full Circle

 Now for many a weary month a-well her spirit couldn’t rest

 She appeared to her mother, and her mind was much impressed.

 Her mother being so disturbed she dreamt for three nights o’er

-That her daughter she lay murdered under the Re-e-ed Barn floor.
+That her daughter she lay murdered under the Red Barn floor.

-She sent her father to the Barn, and he the ground did thrust
+She sent her father to the Barn, and in the earth he thrust

 There he found his daughter, lying in the dust.

 So come all young men who pass by, with pity look on me